Dr. Perry Nickelston

+Stu is a teacher, a physical therapist, and a human movement junkie.
 Stuart began his PT career on the Big Island of Hawaii where he worked with all levels of athletes and orthopedic patients.
-From Hawaii, Stuart moved to Steamboat Springs, CO where he advanced his specialty of working with endurance athletes and power athletes.
-He continued performing high-end gait and running analysis, as well as, developing a superior medical bike fit program.
-Stuart then started and owned Champion Sports Medicine and Physical Therapy clinic in Denver, CO.
-Champion SMPT specialized in sport-specific analysis and treatment that utilized a biomechanical, manual and functional medicine approach to problem solving.
-He is currently the Director of Physical Therapy for Panorama Orthopedic Surgery Center in Golden, CO where he continues to treat many athletes and patients of all levels.
+Stuart owned and operated Champion Sports Medicine and Physical Therapy clinic in Denver, CO.
+Champion specialized in sport-specific analysis and treatment that utilized a biomechanical, manual and functional medicine approach to problem solving.
+Stu is currently a Director at Panther Physical Therapy and Sports Performance in Colorado where he continues to treat many athletes and patients of all levels.

 Dr. Justin Brink

 Dr. Brink completed his undergraduate studies at the California State University of Sacramento, where he earned a bachelor’s degree in Biology.
 He then completed his doctoral studies at Palmer College of Chiropractic West.
 Prior to entering the chiropractic health care field Justin was on the academic route towards becoming a dentist until a personal experience with severe low back pain took him down a different path.
 He was motivated by the power of the human body to heal.